 Well, now it’s time to spill the beans.
 Let the fun begin!

 #1 You have affiliate marketing the wrong way around

 Most affiliates are working completely back to front.
 As a result, they will never stand the test of time.

 Ask yourself these questions:

-Do you look for a high paying offer and then try to find traffic?
-Do you focus on brand (including brand + review) search volume?
+Do you look for a high paying offer and then try to find the traffic?
+Do you focus on the brand (including brand + review) search volume?
 Are you constantly trying to crowbar different brand promotions onto your site?